AlonEirew/wikipedia-to-elastic/README.md

 But also a parsing mechanism that enables parsing of Wikipedia, Wikinews, Wikidata and other Wikimedia .bz2 dumps into an ElasticSearch index.

-Project goal - Use 3 different types of Wikipedia pages (Redirect/Disambiguation/Title) in order to extract 6 different semantic features for tasks such as Identifying Semantic Relations, Cross Document Co-Reference, Knowledge Graphs, Summarization and other.
+Project goal - Use 3 different types of Wikipedia pages (Redirect/Disambiguation/Title) in order to extract 6 different semantic features for tasks such as Identifying Semantic Relations, Entity Linking, Cross Document Co-Reference, Knowledge Graphs, Summarization and other.

 Integrated with Intel NLP Framework <a href="https://github.com/NervanaSystems/nlp-architect">NLP Architect</a>